grnt426/grnt426.github.io/_posts/2015-12-16-wars-undermine-democracy.markdown

 layout: post
 title:  "Wars Undermine Democracy"
 date:   2015-12-16
-categories: question democracy wars executive popular-tyrant
+categories: question democracy executive constitution
 ---

 For more thoughts on the absurd reality that is Democracy and Military activities, one need look no further than presidential hopefuls.